Description of Indicator

 How is the region performing?

-Pennsylvania homeowners have held steady from 2021 to 2022 (at 69.2 percent).
-From 2010 to 2020, the Commonwealth has experienced a 5.8 percent decrease of owners.
+The share of Pennsylvania homeowners grew marginally from 2022 to 2023 (0.1 percent).
+From 2010 to 2020, the Commonwealth experienced a 5.8 percent decline in homeownership.